quarto-dev/quarto-web/docs/authoring/_table-crossrefs.md

 ![](images/crossref-table.png){fig-alt="A table with 3 columns and four rows.
 The text 'Table 1: My Caption' is above the header column.
 The text 'See tbl.
 1' is aligned to the left underneath the last column." width="500"}

-For tables produced by executable code cells, the `tbl-` prefixed label goes in the `label` cell option.

 ### Subtables